Nissan Financing FAQ

 Can I get Nissan financing without a credit check?

 "No credit check" offers are often tied to very high interest rates.
-At a Nissan dealership, a credit check is almost always required, but it is used to structure a realistic plan--not to block your purchase.
-In some cases, we can limit the impact on your file by consolidating requests and avoiding unnecessary multiple inquiries.
+At a Nissan dealership, a credit check is almost always required to structure a realistic financing plan.

 How can a Nissan help rebuild my credit score?

-How do I finance a Nissan hybrid or electric vehicle (Ariya, Rogue Hybrid, etc.)?
+How do I finance a Nissan hybrid or electric vehicle?

 Is a fixed or variable rate better for a Nissan loan?